-Featuring 3 towns with 9 pictures from Darke County, “Abandoned Ohio” was released on October 1st, 2018 & is packed with history & ideas for road trips.
-It also makes an awesome birthday or holiday gift!
+Featuring 3 towns with 9 pictures from Darke County, along with historical research about the locations, “Abandoned Ohio” was released by Fonthill Media & Arcadia Publishing on October 1st, 2018.
+It’s packed with history, ideas for road trips, & also makes an awesome birthday or holiday gift!

 Arcadia Publishing – https://www.arcadiapublishing.com/Products/9781634990615

 Walmart – https://www.walmart.com/ip/Abandoned-Ohio-Ghost-Town-Cemeteries-Schools-and-More/315294168